huggingface/data-is-better-together/README.md

 # Data is Better Together

 Data is Better Together is a collab between 🤗 Hugging Face, 🏓 Argilla, and the Open Source ML community.
-Our goal is to empower the open source community to build collectively build impactful datasets.
+Our goal is to empower the open source community to collectively build impactful datasets.

 ## What have we done so far?